 Searching for the best yoga studios in London for 2017?
-Allow Country & Town House to be your guide.
-In celebration of International Yoga Day (June 21) we’ve rounded up the best yoga classes in London.
-From bedside classes in your luxe hotel room to totally zen minimalist studios in your neck of the woods, we round up the best classes in the capital (and the best kit, for once you’ve found your match).
+We’ve rounded up the best yoga classes in the city, from bedside classes in your luxe hotel room to totally zen minimalist studios in your neck of the woods (and the best kit, for once you’ve found your match).

 Frame yoga studio, Kings Cross

 Part of the hugely popular Frame group, the standalone studio at Kings Cross is well worth a visit for excellent classes in the capital (Food & Features Editor Anastasia Bernhardt recommends David Kam’s classes in particular).
 New this year is ‘Anti-Desk Yoga’, a class specially designed to ease the tensions of office workers.
 Great as a lunchtime pick-me-up (between slouching over spreadsheets,) it’s a class of gentle flow which focuses on releasing the shoulders and improving posture with long holds, to boost flexibility, de-stress and energise.
 Classes start at £9. moveyourframe.com

 Stretch London, Broadway Market & Columbia Road